 Civil society views from India, Mali, Mozambique and Nepal

 Anabela Lemos from JA!
-(Mozambique), Ibrahim Togola from MFC (Mali), Ritu Priya from SADED (India) and Uddhab Pyakurel from SADED-Nepal (Nepal) shared their views in the Siemenpuu webinar on 27 May 2020.
+(Mozambique), Ibrahim Togola from MFC (Mali), Ritu Priya from SADED (India) and Uddhab Pyakurel from SADED-Nepal (Nepal) shared their views on the COVID-19 crisis responses in their countries in the Siemenpuu webinar on 27 May 2020.
 Below are the main issues discussed by the invited speakers.

 Anabela Lemos, Justiça Ambiental (JA!), Mozambique: